 It is very important to seek medical advice immediately if you think you might have MSCC.

 Don’t wait to see if it gets better and don’t worry if it’s an inconvenient time, such as the evening or weekend.
 If you are diagnosed with MSCC, you should start treatment as soon as possible – ideally within 24 hours.
 MSCC could affect your ability to walk and move around if it isn’t treated quickly.
 Getting treatment early can reduce the risk of long-term problems.

 Hypercalcaemia is a high level of calcium in your blood.
 Calcium is usually stored in the bones, but the cancer can cause calcium to leak into the blood.
-This isn’t common in men with advanced prostate cancer.
-But if it happens, it’s important that it’s treated so it doesn’t develop into a more serious condition.
+It is very rare, but can sometimes affect men with advanced prostate cancer.
+If it happens, it’s important to treat it so that you don’t develop a more serious condition.